The Approaching Storm

-The Approaching Storm is a science fiction novel set in the fictional Star Wars universe by Alan Dean Foster, who had previously written two Star Wars books in the 1970s.
-The Approaching Storm follows Obi-Wan Kenobi and Anakin Skywalker as they are sent to a planet to settle a dispute as growing unrest threatens the Galactic Republic's stability, leading to the events of Star Wars: Episode II – Attack of the Clones.
+The Approaching Storm is a science fiction novel, set in the fictional Star Wars universe, by American writer Alan Dean Foster.
+It follows Obi-Wan Kenobi and Anakin Skywalker as they are sent to a planet to settle a dispute as growing unrest threatens the Galactic Republic's stability, leading to the events of Star Wars: Episode II – Attack of the Clones.

 Background and release

-Alan Dean Foster wrote the book, having previously penned the 1976 novelization of the original Star Wars film and the follow-up book Splinter of the Mind's Eye (1978).
+Alan Dean Foster had previously penned the 1976 novelization of the original Star Wars film and the follow-up book Splinter of the Mind's Eye (1978).
 Released a few months before (and set shortly before the events of) the film Star Wars: Episode II – Attack of the Clones (2002), The Approaching Storm depicts the increasing separatism which triggers the Clone Wars.
+The events which it depicts are passingly mentioned in an early scene of Attack of the Clones.

 The hardcover book was released on January 29, 2002, with a mass-market paperback following in January 2003.
 The book also includes a 12-page preview of Tatooine Ghost (2003).